pysat/pysat/docs/installation.rst

    .. note::

-       gayui will be replaced with your username
+       gayui will need to be replaced with your username

 #.
 In your MSYS2 MINGW64 environment, run::